 Careers and Internships

 The American Islamic Congress is proud to present annual contests to engage the minds and talents of youth in the U.S. and abroad.
-Click on the contests below for more information about each.

 The “Dream Deferred” Essay Contest on Civil Rights in the Middle East